hannibal002/SkyHanni/INSTALLING.md

 <summary>8.
 Move mods into mods folder</summary>

 Move both your downloaded NEU file and SkyHanni file into the folder.
+(If you have already an older version of NEU or SkyHanni in that folder, delete it.)

 *Note: if you have a problem, people may ask to see your mod folder - that is this folder.*